 Thursday, November 5th, 7 to 8pm: Equity in Pharmacy and Healthcare

-These webinars are intended to build upon one another, so attendance at all three is encouraged in order to have the best experience.
-Please fill out the below registration to allow for webinar planning and breakouts.
+These webinars are intended to build upon one another, so attendance at all three is encouraged if possible.
+Please fill out the registration below to allow for webinar planning and breakouts.
 We are asking for diversity parameters (race, gender, age, etc) in order to better facilitate breakouts.

-Registration deadline is Thursday, September 3, 2020.
+Registration deadline is the day prior to each scheduled webinar (September 9, October 7, and November 4, respectively) so that a meeting invite can be sent out to the group.
 There is no fee for ICHP members to attend this webinar series.
 These webinars are not accredited for CE.

 Chicago Tribune article on Bias in Health Care: https://www.chicagotribune.com/news/breaking/ct-chicago-health-care-racism-george-floyd-implicit-bias--20200813-nxrujltiyvg37pks2hyf6iwb7m-story.html